Jared284/security-portfolio/labs/03-cloud-security-monitoring/README.md

 ### Completed Build Components

-The following components have already been built:
+The following components have been built:

 - S3 bucket for CloudTrail log storage
 - SNS topic for alert delivery